« Previous Page

 Many people think

-alcohol and drug abuse happen only to teens and
+alcohol and drug use problems happen only to teens and

 younger adults.
 But all ages can have problems with drugs and alcohol,